 Here are some natural treatment methods that you’ll want to look into.

 Water, Water, Water

-Try to remember to carry around a large bottle of water with you at all times so you can take sips of it during the day.
+Remember to carry a large bottle of water with you at all times so you can take sips of it during the day.

 Take note, caffeine and alcohol are not advisable when on your period.
-You might get a boost of energy momentarily, but after a while, you are left even more tired than usual.
-Plus, caffeine dehydrates you so it can make bloating even worse.
+You might get a boost of energy momentarily, but after a while, you are even more tired than usual.
+Plus, caffeine dehydrates you, so it can make bloating even worse.

 Consuming More Plant-Based Foods

 Another trick you can do to help better manage your PMS symptoms is loading up on fresh fruits and vegetables during this time.
 Chances are, when PMS hits, you get food cravings for a wide array of processed foods.
 Deep-fried foods, sugary foods, and basically anything else that could be lumped into the ‘unhealthy category.